Biofertiliser

 Anaerobic digestion sits alongside composting as alternative processing technologies.
 Composting and AD processing of organic waste are both two well proven, extensively used and often complimentary technologies used world wide.
 The choice of processing pathway depends on the composition of the feedstock and the desired products produced in response to the local market demand and opportunities.
 In some applications with specific feedstock, composting will be the optimal processing path, while in other applications and feedstocks AD processing will be optimal.
 A benefit of AD processing compared to composting is that AD processing also produces valuable energy as well as a fertiliser.

 In general, high energy feedstocks such as food waste are better suited for AD whereas high fibre feedstocks such as greenwaste are more suited to composting.
-Most importantly, they both keep waste out of landfills and hence substantially reduce greenhouse gas emissions and other environmental risks and impacts associated with that processing practice .
+Most importantly, they both keep waste out of landfills and hence substantially reduce greenhouse gas emissions and other environmental risks and impacts associated with that processing practice.

 In general terms compost is an organic soil improver and AD biofertiliser is an organic fertiliser.
+Compost should be produced to NZS 4454:2005 Composts, soil conditioners and mulches.

 Application of biofertiliser to land